Afghanistan: Who's who in the Taliban leadership

 He remained in prison for eight years, until he was released as part of a plan to facilitate the peace process.
 He has been the head of their political office in Qatar since January 2019.

 In 2020, Baradar became the first Taliban leader to communicate directly with a US president after having a telephone conversation with Donald Trump.

-Today, Abdul Ghani Baradar is the main political leader of the Taliban.
+Before that, Baradar signed the Doha agreement on the withdrawal of US troops on behalf of the Taliban.

-"We have achieved a victory that was not expected... now it is about how we serve and protect our people," Baradar said in a statement recorded in Doha, the Qatari capital, where he had been part of the Taliban negotiating team in peace talks.

-3. Mohammad Yaqoob
+5. Defence Minister Mohammad Yaqoob

 Mohammad Yaqoob is the son of the founder of the Taliban, Mullah Mohammed Omar.